Commissioner Calvert Leads Charge for New Bexar County Clinical Skills Center at University of the Incarnate Word Medical School

 Medical students attending the School of Osteopathic Medicine will now be able to gain hands-on experience performing essential primary care procedures on members of the community in Bexar County at the newly-opened clinic with the supervision of professors and experienced doctors.

-Patients of the medical school student will be able to utilize the clinic as a free primary care facility and receive services such as cancer screenings, immunizations, as well as injury and ailment diagnosis.
+Patients of the medical school student will be able to utilize the clinic as a free primary care facility and receive services such as cancer screenings, immunizations, as well as injury and ailment diagnoses.

 The Bexar County Commissioner’s Court, following a push spearheaded by Precinct 4 Commissioner Tommy Calvert, appropriated $1.5 million dollars for the clinic’s construction, which, according to Commissioner Calvert, “will have a $1.5 billion impact [for the Brooks City Base area] over the next 10 years [and will] create a second medical center on the Southeast side; benefit[ing] counties throughout South Texas.”

 The University medical school and clinic might not exist if not for the lobbying efforts of Commissioner Tommy Calvert.
-When the Texas Legislature was deciding between multiple distinct institutions to officially recognize as an official medical school, Commissioner Calvert made it his top legislative priority in the 2017 Legislative Session to lobby Texas lawmakers in order to secure the state’s official recognition, recognition vital for the UIW School of Osteopathic Medicine and precinct 4 by extension.
+When the Texas Legislature was deciding between multiple distinct institutions to officially recognize as an official medical school, Commissioner Calvert made it his top legislative priority in the 2017 Legislative Session to lobby Texas lawmakers in order to secure the state’s official recognition, recognition vital for the UIW School of Osteopathic Medicine and the fourth precinct by extension.

 With the status of the medical school settled, the Commissioner pivoted to shepherding the clinic’s funding through the Commissioner’s Court.